 School improvement is a complex process because it requires new behaviors of central office staff, principals, teachers, students, parents, and community members.
 The Grant Manager will need to develop colleagueship with the administration, faculty, and staff in order to participate in and invite staff participation in policy development, and ensure that the needs of the campus and district are met.
-The campus educator selected is a highly respected district educator from the Jr. High school campus who is uniquely qualified to meet the challenges of this role.
+The campus educator selected is a highly respected district educator from the high school campus who is uniquely qualified to meet the challenges of this role.
 The educator is a life-long learner who seeks professional development opportunities, has a successful record of teaching high needs learners in a core subject targeted by the initiative, and has served as an effective member of the Campus Improvement Team.

-By selecting leaders committed to the transformation process at the district and campus level, the district will ensure success in raising the academic achievement of Bowie Jr. High School learners, increasing the percentage of students passing classes, and, ultimately, the number of students graduating from high school and entering college.
+By selecting leaders committed to the transformation process at the district and campus level, the district will ensure success in raising the academic achievement of Celina High School learners, increasing the percentage of students graduating from high school, and increasing the number of students entering college.

-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with by telephone/e-mail/FAX on by
+For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY on this page have been confirmed with 043903 Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 by of TEA.
+Amendment No. Texas Title I Priority Schools Grant Schedule #4B-Program Description